 He started flying Piper J-3 amphibious float planes on the Delaware River in Philadelphia many years ago when such activity was permitted.
 This was his hobby and passion which soon led him to purchasing a Republic Seabee which he flew from the Philadelphia Seaplane Base in Essington, PA.

 Jack was already a very successful business man along the Philadelphia waterfront.
-He founded the Penn Warehousing and Distribution Company, Inc. where he serviced as Chairman of the Board of Directors until his retirement.
+He founded the Penn Warehousing and Distribution Company, Inc. where he served as Chairman of the Board of Directors until his retirement.
 His Company became known as the largest rolled paper distribution center in the Northeast United States.

 Jack’s love for aviation soon turned to flying rotorcraft as he added this rating to his license.
 He purchased a Bell 206B which he used to entertain his foreign clients visiting this country.
 Helicopters found their way into his heart, so Jack established Sterling Helicopter at Pier 36 along the Delaware River which became known to this day as Penn’s Landing Heliport (P72).
 Jack sat on the Board of Directors of Penn’s Landing Corporation, a quasi-governmental agency for the City of Philadelphia.
 A new terminal and office building was erected at P72 which survives today as the only dedicated, public use heliport in the City of Philadelphia.